 May my day be fruitful and productive.
 May what I do help others.
 And when it gets hard, because it will, may I remember that it is not always going to be like that.

 - Capitalize on the commute.
 Maybe you drive, bike, or walk alone to work each day.
 Or perhaps you carpool or use public transportation.
-However you get there, don’t miss the chance to bring some awareness to this part of your day.
-If you prefer traveling in silence, try spending your commute into work observing the scenery as you pass; on the commute home, take note of your energy level, any tension in your body, and any strong emotions left over from the day.
+Or maybe your “commute” is no more than a walk down the hall.
+However you get to work, don’t miss the chance to bring some awareness to this part of your day.
+If you prefer traveling in silence, try spending your transition into work observing the scenery as you pass; at the end of your workday, take note of your energy level, any tension in your body, and any strong emotions left over from the day.
 If you prefer listening to music, radio, or a podcast, try to engage in active listening.
 Really tune in to what you’re hearing.
 And whenever your mind starts to wander, pause what you’re listening to and gently bring your awareness back to the present moment.
 Then, resume listening.

 - Make a connection.
 It’s easy to become overwhelmed by the volume of messages in your voicemail or email inbox.
 Left unchecked, over time that feeling can breed resentment.
 The next time you pull up a new message, pause to visualize the person who sent it.
 Take a deep breath and focus on that person’s humanity.
 Then, read or listen to what they have to say, and notice the difference in how you feel.